datatractor/beam/README.md

 In this case, the `ret` will be empty bytes, and the output of the extractor should appear in the `output.nc` file.

 Finally, `beam` can also be executed from the command line, implying `preferred_mode="cli"`.
-The command line invocation equivalent to the above python syntax is:
+The command line invocation equivalent to the above Python syntax is:

 ```bash
 beam biologic-mpr example.mpr --outfile output.nc